mysuperlink/Javascript-concepts/rapid_fire/README.md

 How JSONP works for CORS

 	its actually a hack browser sends request to foreign server with a tag <script>.
-The client creates a script tag and put URL on it with an callbak==xxxx the browser thinks its just some javascript file wants to download and allows data communication
+The client creates a script tag and put URL on it with an callback==xxxx the browser thinks its just some javascript file wants to download and allows data communication

 	example